trustedanalytics/spark-tk/regression-tests/README.md

    mvn install -DskipTests -Dlicense.skip=true
    ```

-2. Set the environment variables necessary for the spark-tk to be used.
+2. Set the environment variables necessary for the spark-tk library to be used.
 These environment variables tell the spark-tk library where to find
-   pyspark, and the relevant jar files.
+   pyspark, and the spark-tk library jar files.
 The python path must be set to find the spark-tk python library, the spark-tk regression suite library, CDH's python installation
    and CDH's pyspark installation.
 It is suggested you add these to your .bashrc file.
 To set the variables run

    ```